 Fieldwork tracks

-Students have the opportunity to spend their second year at Mayo Clinic in Rochester, MN instead of the Twin Cities for all of their fieldwork rotations.
-To be considered for this rotation track, you must indicate your interest using the question in the application.
-More information about the Mayo track can be found on our Fieldwork Training page.
-If you advance to the interview stage, we will discuss how to indicate your preferences for the Twin Cities vs. Mayo tracks.
+Most students will complete their fieldwork at a variety of sites in the Twin Cities.
+We do have two alternative fieldwork tracks available, each of which provide the opportunity to spend their second year in a single location.
+The first of these tracks is at the Mayo Clinic in Rochester, MN, and the second is CentraCare in St. Cloud, MN.
+To be considered for either or both tracks, you must indicate your interest using the question in the application and submit an additional essay (see required materials below).
+More information about these tracks can be found on our Fieldwork Training page.
+If you advance to the interview stage, we will discuss how to indicate your preferences for the Twin Cities vs. Mayo vs. CentraCare tracks.

 Applying to the Genetic Counseling Graduate Program

 Below are important instructions to follow for applying to the genetic counseling program.
-These ensure that your application is directed to us in the program in time to be considered for admission.
-Please e-mail with any questions: gcgrad@umn.edu .
+These ensure that your application is directed to us in time to be considered for admission.
+Please e-mail with any questions: [email protected].

 - Applications open in mid-September